 In this section

-What is Congestive heart failure (CHF)
+What is Congestive heart failure (CHF)?

 Congestive heart failure (CHF) is a condition in which the heart has to work harder than normal to get blood to the body resulting in symptoms.
 It actually is not a specific diagnosis but rather a collection of symptoms that can be the result of a variety of different heart problems.

-Most commonly, CHF in children is caused by structural heart problems.
+Most commonly, congestive heart failure in children is caused by structural heart problems.
 Heart defects that allow too much blood to flow to the lungs can cause CHF.
 These are called left to right shunt problems because blood from the left side of the heart (often through a hole) passes back to the right side of the heart and goes through the lungs again instead of going out to the body.
 Children also can have CHF due to weakness of the heart muscle itself.
 Treatment depends on the specific problem.

 - Various forms of congenital heart disease such as ventricular septal defect (VSD), patent ductus arteriosus (PDA) or atrioventricular (AV) canal